monumentjs/core/README.md

 ## Contribution

 Feel free to make pull-requests.
 Your help is always welcome.
+For more information see [this document](CONTRIBUTING.md).

 ## License